 Premenstrual Syndrome (PMS)

-A term used to describe any symptoms which occur after ovulation and disappear almost as soon as the menstruation arrives.
+PMS is a term used to describe any symptoms which occur after ovulation and disappear almost as soon as the menstruation arrives.
 These could be crying spells, dizziness, anxiety, headaches, weight gain, breast swelling, bloating, tiredness, irritability, depression, palpitations and aggression.